 Another popular option is to travel to higher elevations in the summer for hiking or exploration.
 For example, at 8,000 feet (2,622 m), in Tuolumne Meadows, the average high temperature is only 70°F (21°C).
 Just be sure you bring some warm layers if you want to visit the high country early or stay late because evening temperatures average just 37°F (3°C).

 The month of August also has the lowest precipitation of any month, with only 0.2 inches (4 mm) of rain on average, making beautiful cloudless blue skies the August norm.
 The downside of California’s warm and dry August weather is the possibility for wildfire.
-Fire is a natural and essential part of this region’s ecosystem, but it can lead to smoky conditions if there are large fires in the area.
+Fire is a natural and essential part of this region’s ecosystem, but it can lead to smoky conditions if there are large fires in the area and the wind direction is just right (or wrong as the case may be).

 Before your visit, take a peek at the interactive Current Conditions map on the NPS page.
 It is a terrific resource for information on weather, forecasts, webcams, and air quality in different parts of the park so you’ll know what to expect.